nateranda/archscript/README.md

 `keymap` - your keymap.
 Defaults to US if left blank because there's not really a good way to display all useful keymaps at once.

 `bootloader [grub]` - the bootloader you want to use.
-Make sure the bootloader you choose matches your boot method, AKA don't use rEFInd on BIOS machines.
+Make sure it matches your boot method, e.g. don't use rEFInd on BIOS machines.

-`desktop [none, gnome]` - your desired Desktop Environment/Window Manager.
+`desktop [none, gnome]` - your desired desktop environment or window manager.

 `aurhelper [paru, yay]` - your desired Arch User Repository helper.